bytewax/bytewax/docs/examples/search-session.md

 ------

-Now that we've got those, here's a small dump of some example data you could imagine comming from your app's events infrastructure.
+Now that we've got those, here's a small dump of some example data you could imagine coming from your app's events infrastructure.

 Let's write a function that will yield one of these events at a time into our dataflow.